semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

     runs-on: ubuntu-latest

     container:
       # A Docker image with Semgrep installed.
-Don't change this.
+Do not change this.
       image: returntocorp/semgrep

     # To skip any PR created by dependabot to avoid permission issues: